extremeFunk/WakeApp/ReadMe.md

 # WakeApp
 This application is a multi-device alarm clock that synchronize the timing and behavior of alarm events across different devices (Android, Windows and Mac platforms) communicating through a RESTful web service.

-Users our subscribing to an account and register their devices.
-Alarm event than can be synchronized between the devises with fixed time intervals (or simultaneously) and can be set from any of device.
+Users our subscribing to accounts and register their devices.
+Alarm event than can be synchronized between the devises with fixed time intervals (or simultaneously) and can be set from any of devices.

 The project utilizes Gradle as a building tool.
 It implements:
   * RESTful web service (using Spring boot).